-Applicants should be in good health and should be able to regularly walk the 6/10-mile uneven wooded path to the main campus for services.
-The path is very dark after nightfall.
+Also, applicants should be in good health and should be able to regularly walk the 6/10-mile uneven wooded path to the main campus for services.
+This may include walking the trail alone after dark.
 Expect solitude and immersion in nature, including varied weather and the possibility of ticks and mosquitoes.

 1) At its nearest point, Hog Island is approximately ¼ mile from the mainland.
 There is no regular scheduled boat between the island and the mainland, but camp staff can get you back and forth if necessary.
 Residents who are comfortable with ocean navigation are welcome to bring a kayak and tie up at the cottages for their own transportation and at their own risk.